 The Fairmont is located at the southern end of Wailea on Polo Beach and has a less busy vibe than the other resorts in the area.
 The beach is beautiful and offers great snorkeling when the water is calm.

 While this is a luxury, expensive hotel, it offers more value for a family than many of the other luxury hotels on the island.
-The kids club is included, there are plenty of family activities, and you’ll be staying in a suite or a villa.
+The are plenty of family activities, and you’ll be staying in a suite or a villa.
+The one drawback is the on-site restaurants for dinner weren’t great for young kids.

 But here’s why I really like the Fairmont: compared with the other family-friendly resorts on the island it feels calmer and less crowded.
 Its location at the southern end of Wailea means you’re not sandwiched between the other resorts and you get a little more space to breathe and explore.